-sport?
+Will roller-skating supplant its pacent sport?
 We trust not.
 But there is no question that runner-skating has been on the decline among us for some years.
 In Holland, Denmark, and Germany it is universal.
-There every body skates, old and young, high and l w, rich and poor.
-Probably its decline here arises from ness. neglect of our ponds.
-T ere is skating until the first snow, and af er that pains are taken in but few places to clear the ice.
-There are also no conveniences for bottom allowed the free circlustion of putting on skates, taking care of garments, effects.
-The Lancet says: "We have etc. It is both uncomfortoble and dangerous to skate in overcoats and cloaks.
-Garmany and other European countries the public ponds are leased by the cities to parties who, charging small sums to skaters, keep the ice clear and in good condition, and also provide the other facilities mentioned.
-It would be a good idea to adopt the same course in our cities, while in country towns the organization of skating-clubs might effect the same the Swiss Can Drink Ro Much.
+There everybody skates, old and young, high and low, rich and poor.
+Probably its decline here arises from neglect of our ponds.
+There is skating until the first snow, and after that pains are taken in but few places to clear the ice.
+There are also no conveniences for putting on skates, taking care of garments, etc. It is both uncomfortable and dangerous to skate in overcoats and cloaks.
+In Garmany and other European countries the public ponds are leased by the cities to parties who, charging small sums to skaters, keep the ice clear and in good condition, and also provide the other facilities mentioned.
+It would be a good idea to adopt the same course in our cities, while in country towns the organization of skating-clubs might effect the same

+Why the Swiss Can Drink Ro Much.

 Owing to the small portion of moisture in mountain air and the low barometric pressure, evaporation is very rapid.
 Even after the heaviest rain the ground dries in a few hours.
 This quality of the air tends to make perspiration more profuse and the skin dry faster than is the case at lower elevations.
-There is greater thirst, ity has said that a man's tissue is the only thing which it is his duty waste, new tissue being out of all comparison better
+There is greater thirst, ity has said that a man's tissue is the only thing which it is his duty waste, new tissue being out of all comparison better than old.